ScarletTeam/scarlet-spectre/README.md

 ### This is a PoC
 I recommend you git clone/checkout this on a Debian 9 freshly installd VM.

-The iso has been tested using Rufus 2.18 for burning it into the USB Flash Drive.
+The iso has been tested using Rufus 2.18 for burning it into the USB Flash Drive on **ISO mode**.